openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 -   Did you place data points somewhat equally across the full region?
 -   Are all points clustered in the same area?
--   It’s best to make sure you have data points covering the full spatial extent of the study region, add more points in areas that are sparsely represented if needed.
+-   It's best to make sure you have data points covering the full spatial extent of the study region, add more points in areas that are sparsely represented if needed.

 Classification using machine learning algorithms (Random Forests)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^